How To Plan An Eco-Friendly Camping Trip

 Yet, although you might view camping as eco-friendly (which it is, by and large), it can still have a bit of an impact on the environment.
 So, to really help the environment, we’ve found some of the top ways to plan an eco-friendly camping trip.

 Use, reuse, recycle

 Many people seem to think that the mere act of going camping is enough to be eco-friendly.
 And that the habits they follow at home can be broken when they go on holiday.

 But, it’s just as important to keep up good environmental habits during your camping trip too.
 Including reusing and recycling your belongings.

 Rather than buying special disposable paper plates, plastic cutlery, and dishcloths, pack some non-breakable crockery and some regular tea towels, along with a bucket or bowl for washing up.

 When your tea towels get too dirty to reuse, store them in a bag out of the way until you can wash them at home.

 Check your chemicals

-When people think of being eco-friendly on a camping trip, it’s usually confined to the ‘leave no trace’ camping principles of taking rubbish home with you and putting out any campfires.
+When people think of being eco-friendly on a camping trip, it’s usually confined to the ‘leave no trace’ camping principles.
+Ones of taking rubbish home with you and putting out any campfires.

-However, the actual products that you use during your trip can have just as much of an environmental impact and need to planned in advance, in order to be more sustainable.
+However, the actual products that you use during your trip can have just as much of an environmental impact.
+They need to planned in advance to be more sustainable.